uruddarraju/coredns/plugin/health/README.md

 * Where `lameduck` will make the process unhealthy then *wait* for **DURATION** before the process shuts down.

-If you have multiple Server Blocks and need to export health, you must run health endpoints on different ports:
+If you have multiple Server Blocks, *health* should only be enabled in one of them (as it is process wide).
+If you really need multiple endpoints, you must run health endpoints on different ports:

 ~~~ corefile
 com {